 One of the most prominent approach to solve multicriteria pairwise comparison problems, which is known as the analytical hierarchy process, has been proposed in the 1970s by T.~L.~Saaty \cite{Saaty1977Scaling,Saaty1990Analytic,Saaty2013Onthemeasurement}.
-The approach employs the principal eigenvalue method to derive a vector of individual ratings by calculating the normalized eigenvectors of the pairwise comparison matrices, corresponding to their maximal eigenvalues.
+The approach employs the principal eigenvector method to derive a vector of individual ratings by calculating the eigenvectors of the pairwise comparison matrices, corresponding to their maximal eigenvalues (the Perron eigenvectors).
 In succeeding years the approach was extended to handle problems with interval and fuzzy pairwise comparison matrices \cite{Laarhoven1983Fuzzy,Buckley1985Fuzzy,Saaty1987Uncertainty,Salo1995Preference} (see also literature overviews in \cite{Krejci2018Pairwise,Ramik2020Pairwise}) and to implement tropical algebra \cite{Elsner2004Maxalgebra,Elsner2010Maxalgebra,Gursoy2013Analytic,Tran2013Pairwise,Gavalec2015Decision}.

 Another widely used approach is the weighted geometric mean method, which is based on matrix approximation in the sense of the Euclidean metric in logarithmic scale \cite{Narasimhan1982Geometric,Crawford1985Note,Barzilai1987Consistent}.
 Under this approach, the individual ratings are obtained from a matrix of pairwise comparisons as the vector of geometric means of elements in the rows of the matrix.
-For interval and fuzzy extensions of the geometric mean method one can consult \cite{Krejci2018Pairwise,Ramik2020Pairwise}.
+For interval and fuzzy extensions of the geometric mean method, one can consult \cite{Krejci2018Pairwise,Ramik2020Pairwise}.

-Different solution approaches to the pairwise comparison problems may yields results where the obtained ratings produce different or contradictory orders of alternatives \cite{Belton1983Shortcoming,Barzilai1987Consistent,Ishizaka2006How,Mazurek2021Numerical}.
+Different solution approaches to the pairwise comparison problems may yield results where the acquired ratings produce different or contradictory orders of alternatives \cite{Belton1983Shortcoming,Barzilai1987Consistent,Ishizaka2006How,Mazurek2021Numerical}.
 Some of the approaches offer analytical solutions with low computational complexity, whereas the other are based on numerical algorithms that may have a sufficient computational cost.
 As a result, the development of new effective solutions of the problem to supplement and complement existing approaches remains relevant.